… or Longer Trips from Invercargill

 Location: Fortrose (start of The Catlins), 35 minutes from Invercargill, Curio Bay – 1h15mins from Invercargill

-Discover interesting historical sites and fantastic seafood at the little town of Bluff, just 28km away from Invercargill.
+Discover interesting historical sites and fantastic seafood at the little town of Bluff, just 28km (17 miles) away from Invercargill.
 Pack your walking shoes and camera for the walking trails on Bluff Hill offering stunning bushwalks, coastal walks and views across the Forveaux Strait to Stewart Island.
 Check out the international signpost at Stirling Point which marks the end of the country’s main state highway.
 Plus, don’t miss sampling fresh Bluff Oysters!
 Get more inspiration from 5 Fun Things to Do in Bluff and 7 Best Walks in Bluff.

 Location: Bluff, 20 minutes from Invercargill